PranavViswanath/Cascade/ui/README.md

 This creates a `dist/` folder with optimized static files that can be deployed to any web server or CDN.

+## 🎯 Current Status

+✅ **Node.js Installation**: Successfully installed and configured
+✅ **Dependencies**: All React dependencies installed
+✅ **Development Server**: Running on http://localhost:3000
+✅ **UI Components**: Modern, responsive interface implemented
+✅ **PDF Upload**: Drag-and-drop functionality working
+✅ **Text Input**: Direct claim entry supported

 ---

-**Note**: This modern UI maintains 100% feature parity with the original Streamlit application while providing a significantly enhanced user experience with beautiful animations and modern design principles.
+**Note**: This modern UI provides a significantly enhanced user experience compared to the original Streamlit application, with beautiful animations, modern design principles, and improved usability.